carloskiki/rfcs/text/3759-cargo-supported-targets.md

 Once it is known that a package will only ever build for a subset of targets, it opens the door for more advanced control over dependencies.
-For example, transitive dependencies declared under a `[target.**.dependencies]` table could be excluded from `Cargo.lock` if the dependent's `supported-targets` is mutually exclusive with the target preconditions under which the dependencies are included.
+For example, transitive dependencies declared under a `[target.**.dependencies]` table could be excluded from `Cargo.lock` if the dependent's `supported-targets` are mutually exclusive with the target preconditions under which the dependencies are included.
 This is especially relevant to areas such as WebAssembly and embedded programming, where one usually supports only a few specific targets.
 Currently, auditing and vendoring is tedious because dependencies under `[target.**.dependencies]` tables always make their way in the dependency tree, even though they may not actually be used.

-# Guide-level explanation [guide-level-explanation]: #guide-level-explanation
+# Guide-level explanation
+[guide-level-explanation]: #guide-level-explanation

 The `supported-targets` field can be added to `Cargo.toml` under the `[package]` table.